NHirose/Monocular-depth-esatimation-in-ExAug/README.md

 Citation
 =================

-If you use ExAug's software, please cite:
+If you use our software, please cite:

 @article{hirose2022exaug,
   title={ExAug: Robot-Conditioned Navigation Policies via Geometric Experience Augmentation},